Vihaan3/knowledge-garden/content/Life Stuff/Excitingly Ambitious Journal.md

 #### 4/26/2024
 - Started listening to Dwarkesh Patel's [[Sholto Douglas + Trenton Bricken + Dwarkesh Patel|podcast episode]] with Trenton Bricken and Sholto Douglas.
 So far it's been really really cool (although I have to pause to search things up 80% of the time).
-- Had a THLI meeting on https://www.gather.town/
+- Had a THLI meeting on https://www.gather.town/.
+It was super awesome!
+Also had a great idea about potentially hosting monthly hackathons using it.

 #### 4/24/2024
 - Continued reading GEB